fortesinformatica/t1k/README.md

   # config.repository.adapter = :github

   # Change the tracker adapter.
 Default is trello.
-  # if you not use any bugtraker, change to :anything
+  # if you not use any bugtraker, change to :nothing
   # config.tracker.adapter = :trello

   # Configuring your repository